derRiesenOtter/bachelor/docs/thesis/introduction.typ

   content((), [@dl])
 }), caption: [Categorization of AI models]) <ai_cat>

-Comparing @ml models to @dl models, there are some important differences. @ml models usually perform better on small data sets ($< 10000$). @dl models tend to over fit if the sample size is not large enough. @ml models also need less computational resources and can therefore be trained faster and on lower end devices.
-They are also easier to interpret. @dl models on the other hand are able to learn more complex associations than @ml models and are therefore able to outperform @ml models in complex scenarios were there is enough training data. @elmobark_evaluating_2025 \
+Comparing @ml models to @nn::pl, there are some important differences. @ml models usually perform better on small data sets ($< 10000$). @nn::pl tend to overfit if the sample size is not large enough. @ml models also need less computational resources and can therefore be trained faster and on lower end devices.
+They are also easier to interpret. @nn::pl on the other hand are able to learn more complex interactions than @ml models and are therefore able to outperform @ml models in complex scenarios were there is enough training data.
+@elmobark_evaluating_2025 \
 The input data for these models also differs.
+While
-While @ml models usually require tabular unstructured data, @dl are able to handle structured data.
+@ml models usually require tabular unstructured data, @nn::pl are able to handle structured data.

 One well known tool in bioinformatics that was created using @ai was AlphaFold.
 It is a @dl model developed by google that is able to predict the structure of